What Density Foam Roller Is Best for Tight Hips? | 321 STRONG Answers

 ## Textured vs. Smooth for Hip Mobility

 Smooth rollers glide over hip tissue without penetrating trigger points.
 Textured surfaces create focal pressure that breaks up adhesions in the tensor fasciae latae and piriformis.
 Textured rollers generate more tissue heat and trigger faster recovery responses than smooth foam.
-For hip rotation and flexion gains, texture matters more than raw firmness.
+For hip rotation and flexion progress, texture matters more than raw firmness.
 The 3-zone pattern on the [321 STRONG Foam Massage Roller](/products/foam-massage-roller) targets broad hip muscles while the narrower zones dig into specific tight spots, mimicking the varying pressure of a manual massage across the lateral hip.

 ## Technique for Rolling Tight Hips

 Lie on your side and place the roller under your outer hip.
 Roll slowly (about one inch per second) from the top of the hip down toward the upper thigh.
 Spend 60 to 90 seconds per side.
 Breathe steadily.
 If you hit a tender spot, hold for 20 to 30 seconds, then keep moving.
 Foam rolling can improve flexibility by roughly 10% in healthy adults ([Wiewelhove et al., *Frontiers in Physiology*, 2019](https://pubmed.ncbi.nlm.nih.gov/31024339/)).
 After rolling, use the stretching strap from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) for hip flexor stretches to lock in range of motion.
-Rolling first, then stretching, produces better flexibility gains than either approach on its own.
+Rolling first, then stretching, produces better flexibility results than either approach on its own.
 Textured rollers find and hold trigger points that smooth foam just slides over.

 Choose the right density based on your hip tightness and tolerance: